 Later on, we went on something called a Safari Blue excursion.
 This included snorkelling and swimming at a natural lagoon, and then a stop at a sandbar for more lounging and swimming.

 We then headed to Kwale Island, where we stopped for a massive seafood lunch which had been prepared and packed by the tour company.
-The island itself is otherwise basically deserted without much to do or see.
+The island itself is otherwise basically deserted without much to do or see, so we spent our time there stuffing our faces with way too much food for only 3 of us and the guide.

 A spicy finale